 Ceramic or Clear Braces

-Ceramic braces are less noticeable on the teeth because they’re either clear or tooth colored.
-Just as with traditional metal or Damon braces, ceramic brackets gradually realign your teeth to help perfect your smile.
+Ceramic braces are less noticeable on the teeth because they’re either clear or tooth-colored.
+Just as with traditional metal braces, ceramic brackets gradually realign your teeth to help perfect your smile.
 They’re popular with adults because they’re a bit more discreet than metal braces.